ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 List("Havana","Madrid","Oporto").find(city=>city.contentEquals("NotHavana")) //val res10: Option[String] = None
 ```

-Creating a new collection by applying an specific function to each of the elements of the collection on
-which we want to make the map. **The elements will be returned in a collection of the same type that the collection involved in the operation.**
+Creating a new collection by applying a specific function to each element that we need to make the map. **The elements will be returned in a collection of the same type as the collection involved in the operation.**
 ```scala
 def map[B](f: (A) ⇒ B): List[B]
 ```